Eusuchia: Description

 Unlike primitive crocodylomorphs, crocodyliforms have secondary bony palates.
 This feature enables living crocodylians to safely breathe in through their nostrils while the rest of the head (including the mouth) remains submerged.
 This structure reaches its greatest elaboration among eusuchians, in which the internal nares are completely surrounded by the pterygoid bones.

+Unlike more basal neosuchians, eusuchians have four rather than two rows of dorsal armour plates, which are square in shape, with 2 to 4 rows of accessory plates.

 Phylogeny

 A 2018 tip dating study by Lee & Yates using both molecular, morphological and stratigraphic data recovered the cladogram below:

 A 2021 Rio & Mannion phylogenetic study using a heavily modified morphological data set recovered the cladogram below: